ItsJamin/another-tts/README.md

 * Transcript text must match the spoken audio verbatim
 * No paraphrasing, omissions, or additions
-* All text must be fully normalized (numbers, dates, abbreviations, symbols written out)
+* All text must be fully normalized (numbers, dates, abbreviations, special symbols written out)
+* DO use points, question marks, commatas and apostrophs.
 * No inconsistent or ambiguous punctuation
 * One sentence per line
 * Neutral, non-acted language (does not mean boring)